For many children with diabetes, going to a diabetes camp builds confidence and helps them realize they are not alone with the disease.

 Lilly Diabetes has donated $623,000 to the Association's Campership program since 2008, which awards scholarships based on financial need.
 This has allowed hundreds of children with diabetes to attend summer camps supported by staff and medical professionals who oversee and assist campers with daily diabetes care.
 But for many, it still comes down to the experience.

 Pam from North Carolina, says at first her son didn't even want to go to camp, but at the end of that first week it was hard to get him to leave - that was five years ago.
 Pam's 16-year-old son has attended Camp Carolina Trails every summer since and has learned to take charge of his diabetes, thanks to the confidence and skills gained at camp.
 She says going to camp has taught him there's life beyond being a kid with diabetes and credits the Association and its supporters for helping provide that important lesson.

+For many children with diabetes, going to a diabetes camp builds confidence and helps them realize they are not alone with the disease.
 Guidance in blood glucose monitoring, meal planning and physical activity is provided in a supervised, fun, relaxed setting and teaches children the self-management skills they'll use for a lifetime.